What is long-range shooting?

-Let’s look at some of the more popular calibers between gas guns and bolt actions.
+Let’s look at some of the popular calibers.

 Best Long-Range Cartridges

-If you would choose to shoot long-range with a .223 Remington, I would highly suggest shooting longer, heavier bullets with a 1:7 rifle twist.
-To explain the nuances of rifle twist, you can read my previous article about AR-15 Twist Rate!
+If you choose to shoot long-range with a .223 Remington, I highly suggest shooting longer, heavier bullets with a 1:7 rifle twist.
+To explain the nuances of rifle twist rates, you can read my previous article about AR-15 Twist Rates!

 An added benefit with the .223 Remington is cheap, readily available ammo.

 While precision match loads can be pricey, you can always run cheaper alternatives.
-I would recommend a longer 20” barrel to gain as much velocity as possible for long range.
+I recommend a longer 20-inch barrel to gain as much velocity as possible for extended range.
 Some of the best loads I have shot through various .223 Wylde/5.56 NATO chambers have been:

 - Federal Premium 69-grain Sierra Match King